Yusuf Gowon: Trial

-Later life
+Later life and death

 Following his release, Gowon resumed his work in the veterans association, and consequently advocated for a greater unity among ex-combatants of West Nile origin.
 However, he struggled to pay the legal bills of the trial.
 By 2005, he was spending most of his time at Arua where he still possessed a house, and had joined a class action lawsuit against several banks that had frozen assets of Amin-era officials worth 50 million dollars.

+Gowon died of heart failure at a hospital in Arua on 2 February 2024, at the age of 85.
+He was buried the following day in the Arua Muslim Cemetery.
+After his death, he was praised by President Museveni and Swaib Toko, Resident District Commissioner of Madi-Okollo.

 Personal life

-Academic Andrew Rice described Gowon as a "simple man" who is "cheerful by disposition", and easily makes friends.
-He has 28 children by four different wives, and 22 grandchildren.
-Gowon is fluent in Swahili, and he understands a little English.
-He is a Muslim.
+Academic Andrew Rice described Gowon as a "simple man" who was "cheerful by disposition", and easily made friends.
+This view was shared by journalist Clement Aluma.
+He had 28 children by four different wives, and 22 grandchildren.
+Gowon was fluent in Swahili, and he understood a little English.
+He was a Muslim.
+In his later years, Gowon often entertained visitors at his home to tell them of his experiences in the military.